MC Oran–USM Alger rivalry: Second professional era (since 2010)

 A new appeal has been launched by the Wali of Oran Saïd Sayoud to the shareholders of the société sportive par actions (SSPA) of MC Oran in order to withdraw their share in the said company in favor of the club sportif amateur (CSA) to overcome the crisis that smolders.
 According to the same official, the SSPA/MCO is already in a “bankruptcy situation”, deploring the attitude of the shareholders who have completely abandoned the club, showing no desire to help it get out of the chaotic situation in which it is struggling. for quite some time.
 On February 21, In a statement made public on the official page of “the wilaya of Oran”, the wali declared his official withdrawal and his non-interference in the affairs of the MCO team.
 Despite the efforts and sincere intentions he has deployed, he has not, however, seen any real and serious will on the part of the club's leaders leading to a professional sporting project which reflects the ambitions of the supporters to see their club heart managed mat a national enterprise.
+On June 3, 2023, USMA became the first Algerian winners of the CAF Confederation Cup and the first international title in its history, after its victory against Young Africans.

+On 17 July 2023, Hyproc Shipping Company officially becomes the owner of Mouloudia Club of Oran, the agreements were signed at the headquarters of the Wilaya d'Oran in the presence of members of the amateur sports club (CSA/MCO) including the outgoing president Chamseddine Bensecouci, of the DG of Hyproc and the wali of Oran.
+The agreements provided for the purchase from Hyproc of 90% of the club's shares and 10% remained for the (CSA/MCO).
+The Mouloudia Club of Oran officially enters a new air of true professionalism.